Osiris-Team/HBrowser/README.md

 I worked with multiple different browsers like JCEF, Selenium, JWebdriver, HtmlUnit and maybe some more I don't remember now, but all have one thing in common.
-They have some kind of very nasty caveat.
+They have some kind of caveat.

 That's why I started this project.
 To create a new browser, not dependent on Chromium or Waterfox or whatever, written in Java, compatible with all operating systems that can run Java.